mastercomfig/mastercomfig/README.md

 the box and click ok.
 More information on launch options can be found in `mastercoms/cfg/comfig.cfg`.

+You can find some presets at the bottom of `comfig.cfg` for max FPS, high quality, etc.

 If you're using Linux or macOS, check out `gl/README.md` for some optional instructions.

 Having issues?
 Check out some [bug workarounds](https://github.com/mastercoms/tf2cfg/wiki/Bugs).